 And this is useful, but I prefer a distinction that fear is an appraisal of danger, whereas anxiety is a feeling state that's evoked when fear is stimulated.
 I like this because it suggests that fear and anxiety are both linked, that they both have to do with thought, which I think is very true, that both fear and anxiety occur because you've thought, oh, there's something that's causing me risk, that I'm at risk, causing me to be at risk.

 And yet anxiety is so expansive, it affects the entire system.
 It affects you physiologically, it affects you cognitively, it affects you emotionally.
 It's a real holistic - not to put too nice and calm a word on it - emotion.

 DONVAN: We - a fascinating tweet's just come in from Bridget(ph), thank you, Bridget.
 She writes: The most important thing for people to know about those with serious anxiety is that we know that we are being irrational.
 We still can't stop, though.

 DONVAN: Does that ring true to you?

 SMITH: Oh, that rings absolutely true.
 This is why it's funny.
 I mean, it's not funny in that it's painful, but there's a level of absurdity to it.
-We know, we know that we're not going to be eaten by wolves while we sit at a bar in Union Square, and yet we can work ourselves to believing that, or maybe that's an extreme example, but it's not so extreme.
+We know, we know that we're not going to be eaten by wolves while we sit at a bar in Union Square, and yet we can work ourselves up to believing that, or maybe that's an extreme example, but it's not so extreme.